-If you follow StockStory for a while, you know that we put an emphasis on cash flow.
+If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
 Why, you ask?
 We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Upland Software's free cash flow came in at $13.9 million in Q2, up 31.5% year on year.
+Upland Software's free cash flow came in at $5.69 million in Q4, down 56% year on year.

-With a market capitalization of $364 million Upland Software is among smaller companies, but its more than $138.2 million in cash and positive free cash flow over the last twelve months give us confidence that Upland Software has the resources it needs to pursue a high growth business strategy.
+With a market capitalization of $278.4 million Upland Software is among smaller companies, but its more than $248.7 million in cash and positive free cash flow over the last twelve months give us confidence that Upland Software has the resources it needs to pursue a high growth business strategy.

 It was good to see Upland Software outperform Wall St’s revenue expectations this quarter.
 That feature of these results really stood out as a positive.
 On the other hand, it was unfortunate to see that Upland Software's revenue guidance for the full year missed analysts' expectations and it indicates quite a significant slowdown in growth.
 Overall, it seems to us that this was a complicated quarter for Upland Software.
-The company is flat on the results and currently trades at $11.92 per share.
+The company is flat on the results and currently trades at $8.73 per share.

 Is Now The Time?

 Upland Software may have had a bad quarter, but investors should also consider its valuation and business qualities, when assessing the investment opportunity.
 We cheer for everyone who is making the lives of others easier through technology, but in case of Upland Software we will be cheering from the sidelines.
-Its revenue growth has been very weak, but at least that growth rate is expected to increase in the short term.
+Its revenue growth has been very weak, and analysts expect growth rates to deteriorate from there.
 And while its very efficient customer acquisition hints at the potential for strong profitability, unfortunately gross margins show its business model is much less lucrative than the best software businesses.